vic-ma/howtodismantle.github.io/_posts/2025-12-05-Plug-in-Baby-The-ultimate-guide-to-build-your-own-Peakboard-extensions-Parameters-and-User-Input.md

 * [Part III - Custom-made Functions](/Plug-in-Baby-The-ultimate-guide-to-build-your-own-Peakboard-extensions-Fun-with-Functions.html)
 * [Part IV - Event-triggered data sources](/Plug-in-Baby-The-ultimate-guide-to-build-your-own-Peakboard-extensions-Event-triggered-data-sources.html)

 In the [first part of this series](/Plug-in-Baby-The-ultimate-guide-to-build-your-own-Peakboard-extensions-The-Basics.html), we explained how to build a simple Peakboard extension called `MeowExtension`.
-We created two classes in .NET: one for specifying the extension metadata, and one for defining the *Cat List* data source.
+We created two classes in .NET:
+* One for specifying the extension metadata.
+* One for defining the *Cat List* data source.

-In today's article, we're going to take things one step further.
-We're going to add some configuration options to our Cat List data source.
+In today's article, we're going to take things one step further: We'll add some configuration options to our Cat List data source.
 These are the options that the user sees when they add a new Cat List data source.
-(Just like how, for example, the JSON data source has configuration options for the source URL, authentication type, path, etc.)
+(Just like how the JSON data source has configuration options for the source URL, authentication type, path, etc.)

 Make sure that you have read the [first part of this series](/Plug-in-Baby-The-ultimate-guide-to-build-your-own-Peakboard-extensions-The-Basics.html).
 This article won't make sense otherwise.
 You can also take a look at the [final code for this article](https://github.com/HowToDismantle/howtodismantle.github.io/tree/main/assets/2025-12-05/MeowExtension).